Murali-group/PathLinker/example/README.md

 # A simple demo of this codebase

 This directory contains a small example graph, used to demonstrate the functionality of this code.
-There are two input files:
+There are two primary input files:

-  * **sample-in-net.txt** This file contains a description the directed graph as a list of edges.
+  * **sample-in-net.txt** This file contains a description the directed graph as a list of weighted edges.
   * **sample-in-nodetypes.txt** This file contains node type information to indicate which nodes are sources and which are targets in the network.